No Written Contract? What You Should Know Before You Agree To Publication

 No mention of some sites (especially free-hosting sites) will hide in the fine print that ANYTHING submitted to or posted on their site AUTOMATICALLY gives the site ALL RIGHTS.
 I remember Netscape used to have that in their user policy (anything transmitted via a Netscape account automatically became Netscape property).
 Recently there was a big hubub about a photo-sharing site (don’t recall the exact name) that not only annexed the photo rights of its users, but would then comb through the pictures for any identifiable celebrities and sell those photos to celeb magazines.

-6. Rebecka Vigus says:
+5. Rebecka Vigus

 I let a “friend” who was opening a publishing business, put out an ebook.
 She assured me the contract would come as soon as it was out.
 When I asked about a contract she told me there was none the work was mine to do with what I wanted.